 A resistance movement arose shortly before the War of 1812 led by Tecumseh and his brother Tenskwatawa, also known as the Prophet.
 They preached Native American unity against white civilization and customs.
 They wanted to fight to save their homes and their land from further confiscation.
 Together they created a Native American Confederacy conprised of individuals from numerous Tribes throughout the old northwest all the way south to Florida.
 Their forces were defeated by William Henry Harrison's troops at the Battle of Tippecanoe in 1811 and Tecumseh’s confederacy temporarily dissapated.
 Tecumseh rallied an even larger confederacy during the War of 1812 and joined forces with the British against the Americans.
 After a series of battles, they were ultimately defeated at the Battle of the Thames in 1813.
 The remaining Native groups signed the treaties of Maumee Rapids (1817) and St. Mary's (1818) which further restricted their land holdings in Ohio.
 After the Indian Removal Act was passed in 1830, all Native groups remaining in Ohio were coerced into signing removal treaties and were forcibly relocated west of the Mississippi River by the year 1842.
 These battles and land grabs set the scene for the missions in Ohio.
 Native communities were constantly under the threat of losing their land and their cultural identity due to the opening of the Northwest territory to American settlers.[iv]

-Note: Most of what we know today about the interactions between missionaries and Ohio's Indian population comes from documents that contain the cultural biases of missionaries.
+Note: Most of what we know today about the interactions between missionaries and Ohio's native population comes from documents that contain the cultural biases of missionaries.
 A majority of the surviving primary source documents were recorded by the missionaries themselves.
-Therefore, these brief histories of the three missions tell the stories of their intentions, but not how the Native Americans themselves felt about the missions or how it affected their culture.
+Therefore, these brief histories of the three missions tell the stories of their intentions, but not how the Native Americans themselves felt about the missions or how it affected their cultures.